Shop

 Buy

-Small white fertile flowers bloom in May-July in flattened clusters (corymbs to 2-6”across).
-Scattered continuing flowering may occur throughout summer to September.
-A few large sterile flowers usually appear in the cluster for a lacecap.
+Small white fertile flowers bloom in May-July in flattened clusters (corymbs to 2-6” across).
+Scattered continuing flowering may occur through September.
+Large sterile flowers usually appear in the cluster for a lacecap.
+Flowers give way to dehiscent seed capsules which ripen in October-November.

 Size: 3-5’ x 3-5’

 Care: Shade to sun in moist well-drained to well-drained soil.
-Prune back in early spring to 12-16” above the soil level.
+Prune back in early spring to a foot above soil level.

 Native: Southeastern U.S.